leeoniya/uFuzzy/README.md

 Some solutions optimize for the latter, some for the former.
 It's common to find knobs that skew the results in either direction, but these are often by-feel and imperfect, being little more than a proxy to producing a single, composite match "score".

-Let's take a look at some matches produced by the most popular fuzzy search library, [Fuse.js](https://github.com/krisk/Fuse) and a couple others for which match highlighting is implemented in the demo.
+Let's take a look at some matches produced by the most popular fuzzy search library, [Fuse.js](https://github.com/krisk/Fuse) and a some others for which match highlighting is implemented in the demo.

+TODO...

 <!--
 twil  0.1683 ok, 0.25+ bad
 chest 0.1959 ok, 0.2+ bad
 train
 nin tur
-puzz, puzl
+puzz, puzl (MiniSearch, {fuzzy: 0.4}, uFuzzy, intraLimit: 1) -->
--->

 #### Performance